tristaaa/learnpy/README.md

     this create a program that guesses a secret number!
 The program works as follows: you (the user) thinks of an integer between 0 (inclusive) and 100 (not inclusive).
 The computer makes guesses, and you give it input - is its guess too high or too low?
 Using bisection search, the computer will guess the user's secret number!

->Thus,
+Thus,
->- the Bisection Search converges on the order of $\log_2 N$ steps
+- the Bisection Search converges on the order of $\log_2 N$ steps
->- Bisection Search works when value of function varies monotonically with input
+- Bisection Search works when value of function varies monotonically with input

 1) decimalFractionToBinary.py